 For the long term birth control options, the levonorgestrel intrauterine T-shaped device has 52 mg of levonorgestrel covered by a rate-controlling membrane that regulates the rate of release of hormones.
 The combined oral contraceptive pill with ethinylestradiol comes in a 21 pill pack per month with 0.1 mg of levonorgestrel and 0.02 mg of ethinylestradiol.

-For the emergency contraceptive, the timing of when the drug is taken plays a significant role in its efficacy in preventing pregnancy; this means the adverse effect of pregnancy occurring become greater when the patient waits over 48 to 72 hours or longer to take the drug as well as taking the drug during an ovulation cycle.
-Many studies have shown an efficacy reduction in women whose BMI is greater than 30 kg/m^2, but not significant enough to restrict this subset of patients from using levonorgestrel, which is thought to be due to lower bioavailability of a standard 1.5 mg dose given of levonorgestrel, free plus albumin bound, in these patients.
+For the emergency contraceptive, the timing of when patients ingest the drug plays a significant role in its efficacy in preventing pregnancy; this means the adverse effect of pregnancy occurring become greater when the patient waits over 48 to 72 hours or longer to take the drug as well as taking the medication during an ovulation cycle.
+Many studies have shown an efficacy reduction in women whose BMI is greater than 30 kg/m^2, but not significant enough to restrict this subset of patients from using levonorgestrel, which appears to be due to lower bioavailability of a standard 1.5 mg dose given of levonorgestrel, free plus albumin-bound, in these patients.
 The most common side effects are menstrual abnormalities, amenorrhea, dysmenorrhea, oligomenorrhea, headaches, and acne.
 Other side effects that can occur are nausea and vomiting.
-Importantly, this drug does not protect any patient from sexually transmitted infections, and diseases and patients are advised to use condoms for protection from such.
+Importantly, this drug does not protect any patient from sexually transmitted infections and diseases, and the advice to patients is to use condoms for protection from such.

 The following may diminish the therapeutic effect of progestins: acitretin, anticoagulants, antidiabetic agents, barbiturates, carbamazepine, fosphenytoin, griseofulvin, mifepristone, phenytoin, primidone, retinoic acid derivatives, and St. John's wort.